Image 1. SCCP Logo

-Since equities trades executed in the Exchange are settled three (3) business days after Trade Date (T+3), there exists at any given time three (3) days’ worth of unsettled trades.
+Since equities trades executed in the Exchange are settled two (2) business days after Trade Date (T+2), there exists at any given time two (2) days’ worth of unsettled trades.
 Since the market price of the stocks subject of the Trades can fluctuate, price or market risk exists, where, if any of the counterparties to the Trade fails to make deliveries for Securities sold or pay for purchases made, SCCP as the Central Counterparty is exposed to losses due to fluctuation in market prices that may occur during the period where Trades have not yet been settled.

-To address market/price risks, SCCP performs a daily revaluation called “mark-to-market”.
-SCCP computes for the exposure on each of the three (3) days’ worth of unsettled trades by comparing the Contract Price of each traded Stock against its Market Value (based on the Closing Price), netting out the Buy and Sell trades per Stock.
-The computed exposure of each of the three days’ unsettled trades is then netted out against each other to arrive at a net exposure which shall be the basis for the amount of the collateral to be required from the Clearing Member.
-We currently impose 100% collateralization.
-Acceptable collaterals are cash and securities which comprise the PSE index, plus PSE shares.
-Securities accepted as collateral are however, subjected to 20 percent haircut.
+To address market price risks, SCCP performs a daily valuation called “mark-to-market”.
+SCCP computes for the exposure on each of the two (2) days’ worth of unsettled trades by comparing the Contract Price of each traded Stock against its Market Value (based on the Closing Price), netting out the Buy and Sell trades per Stock.
+The computed exposure of each of the two days’ unsettled trades is then netted out against each other to arrive at a net exposure which shall be the basis for the amount of the collateral to be required from the Clearing Member.
+SCCP currently impose 100% collateralization.
+Acceptable collaterals are cash and securities.
+Securities accepted as collateral are those comprising the PSE index, MidCap Index and Dividend Yield Index which are subjected to a 25% haircut.
+PSE shares are also accepted as collateral with a 35% haircut.
 Alternatively, the Clearing Member may do an Early Delivery of the securities which caused the negative exposures.

 Clearing and Trade Guaranty Fund